 Connected Set this property to true to connect to a database and to false to disconnect.
 AllowStreamConnected This property exists to avoid a conflict between connecting to a database at design time and automatically connecting at run time. (see 5.1.11).
+Config0verrides This is a list of configuration settings in the same syntax as the "firebird.conf" file.
+It may be used to provide client side settings that override the defaults in the local "firebird.conf" file.
 CreateIfNotExists New in IBX2: If true, and an attempt is made to connect to a database that does not exist, then the database is created, if possible.
 See also the OnCreateDatabase event.
-DatabaseName The pathname to the database includes the server name.
+DatabaseName The database connection string including the server name (localhost or empty for a local server) and the database path or alias.
 The format varies depending on the connection protocol used and the way pathnames are expressed on the target system.
-See the Firebird documentation for more information.
+See the Firebird documentation for more information. e.g. inet://myserver/employee is the connect string for the example employee database on "myserver" using TCP as the connection protocol.
 Note: from IBX 2.2 onwards, local database names can include simple macros.
 See 5.1.2.
 DefaultTransaction Reference to the default transaction for the database.
 This is purely a convention.
 When a dataset is linked to a TIBDatabase, it's default transaction is assigned as the dataset's transaction if none is already specified.
+FirebirdLibraryPathName This published property is normally left empty.
+If not empty then it should be set to the pathname for the Firebird Library (DLL or so).
+If empty, IBX searches well known locations for the library.
+The property is typically used when the library file is not in an expected location or to force the selection of a specific file when several versions are available. (see also 5.1.12).
+Note: the pathname syntax is platform dependent.
+FirebirdAPI This read only public property returns the IFirebirdAPI interface to the Firebird Library used to access the database.
 IdleTimer If non-zero, this is the time in milliseconds between successive polls for database activity.
 If no activity has been detected between two successive polls then the database is automatically disconnected.
 Can be used to timeout idle connections if needed.
 LoginPrompt When true, the a login dialog is shown to the user to confirm the database user name (as given in the Params) and to enter a password.
-If the OnLogin event handler is defined then this is called and is expected to generate the login dialog.
+If the OnLogin event handler is defined then this is

+1 called and is expected to generate the login dialog.
 Otherwise, the built-in login dialog is used.
 Params This is a list of parameter values to be used in the Database Parameter Block (DPB) at connect time.
 These are in "keyword=" format.
 See below."
 SQLDialect The default SQL dialect to be used for when creating a database (3 is recommended).
 See Firebird Documentation.
 SQLHourGlass If true, then the cursor is changed to an Hour Glass (or equivalent) during calls to the database server.
 UseSystemDefaultCodePage If true, then the system default code page is used as the connection default character set.
 Not recommended for Lazarus programs where UTF8 is assumed by many LCL functions.
+WireCompression This is a "convenience" property.
+If set to true then "WireCompression=true" is added to the ConfigOverrides property, If set to false then then "WireCompression=" line is removed from ConfigOverrides.
+Note: you may set "WireCompression=false" explicitly in the ConfigOverrides in order to override a default of "WireCompression=true".